TEACHING AND LEARNING POLICY STATEMENT

 Recognising the importance of celebrating achievement, effort and progress, we ensure that the children receive:

-- verbal or written praise by teachers, peers, Senior Leaders
+- verbal or written praise by teachers, peers, Head teacher and parents;

 - work displayed in class and around school